ayfickle/ayfickle.github.io/_posts/2017-05-26-test-ecode.md

 # world

-I love...rt
+I love...

-so what's wrong with this encode?
+so, what about this one?